Balancing Weights for Causal Inference in Observational Factorial Studies

 \subsection{Performance of the Variance Estimator}

-In the next set of simulation, we evaluate the performance of the proposed variance estimator in Theorem~\ref{thm:var}.
-We consider the same setting as the first set of simulation, with a sample size of $N=1000$.
+In the next set of simulations, we evaluate the performance of the proposed variance estimator in Theorem~\ref{thm:var}.
+We consider the same setting as the first set of simulations, with a sample size of $N=500,1000,2000$ and $\rho=0.4$.
 We estimate $\sqrt{N}(\widehat\tau_k-\tau_k)$ in two ways: we obtain the benchmark estimator by adjusting the variance of estimated factorial effects by the sample size and also consider the average proposed consistent variance estimator across 1000 repetitions.
-From the results in Table~\ref{tb:var3}, we can see that the simulated variance estimator and the consistent variance estimator are very close, with a ratio close to 1.
+From the results in Figure~\ref{fig:var}, we can see that the simulated variance estimator and the consistent variance estimator are similar, with a ratio getting closer to 1 as the sample size increases.
 Additionally, we calculate the empirical coverage probability of 95\% confidence intervals obtained using normal distribution (Theorem~\ref{thm:rootn}) and the consistent variance estimator (Theorem~\ref{thm:var}).
-Results in Table~\ref{tb:var3} suggest that the confidence intervals have coverage probabilities around 0.95.
+Results in Figure~\ref{fig:var} suggest that the confidence intervals have coverage probabilities close to 0.95.